Lawrenceburg, Indiana

 Lawrenceburg is a city and the county seat of Dearborn County, Indiana, United States.
 The population was 5,129 at the 2020 census.
 It is the largest city in Dearborn County.
-Lawrenceburg is in southeast Indiana, on the Ohio River west of Cincinnati.
+Lawrenceburg is in southeast Indiana, southeast of Indianapolis and on the Ohio River west of Cincinnati.

 History

 Founded in 1802, Lawrenceburg was named for the maiden name of the wife of founder Samuel C. Vance.